 What is a cheese CSA?
 A cheese CSA operates much like a fruit or vegetable CSA.
 Membership provides regular delivery of artisan cheese and other dairy products while helping to support and sustain a vision of diverse small-scale local farming.

 How is our Cheese CSA different?
 Our CSA may cost a bit more than other cheese CSA’s.
 Our cost reflects the price of land and added expenses of raising farm animals in an urban area.
 We are a small operation out of necessity and choice.
 Our CSA is open to a small number of families each season.
 We continue to milk all the goats by hand and the cheese is crafted in small batches using herbs and flowers from our garden.
 The CSA share also includes dairy items other than cheese as well as a sampling of other products from the farm throughout the season as a part of each monthly share (see details below).
-Each family share also includes discounts on any additional purchased farm products.
+Each family share also includes a 5% discount on any additional purchased farm products.